FACTBOX-Key policies of Austria's conservative/far-right coalition

-VIENNA, Dec 18 (Reuters) - Ministers from Austria’s main conservative People’s Party (OVP) and the anti-immigration Freedom Party (FPO) were sworn in on Monday, making it the only western European country with a far-right component in its governing coalition.
+VIENNA, Dec 16 (Reuters) - The leader of Austria’s main conservative party, Sebastian Kurz, has reached a deal to form a governing coalition with Heinz-Christian Strache’s far-right Freedom Party (FPO).

-Below are some of the policies that new chancellor Sebastian Kurz’s OVP and Heinz-Christian Strache’s FPO have already agreed on.
+Below are some of the policies that Kurz’s People’s Party (OVP) and the FPO have already agreed on.

 For the entire programme in German please click [here ]